drusin/blog/content/posts/reading_recommendation_locked_tomb.md

 ### Book 1: Gideon the Ninth
 This is the start of the story.
 We get to know the protagonist, Gideon, as an edgy and foul mouthed teenager who despises everything about her current life and her surroundings.
 And it's understandable - there is literally one person on the entire planet who doesn't hate her, she doesn't belong there and is not at all interested in the necromantic cult ruling the Ninth House.
 I found it quite easy to sympathize with Gideon and understand her motives and doings.

 The book starts out in the middle of a situation, resolves it, drops you into a way bigger situation and starts with world building, lore, and more world building.
-It really takes its time until stuff starts happening again - this is a common occurrence in all the Locked Tomb books. __But it pays off__ - the lore combined with the really intriguing plot (after it finally gets going) result in a super interesting and complex book that I want to re-read again soon to get all then little (and maybe not so little) intricacies I missed the first time - this is also a common occurrence in all the Locked Tomb books.
+It really takes its time until stuff starts happening again - this is a common occurrence in all the Locked Tomb books. __But it pays off__ - the lore combined with the really intriguing plot (after it finally gets going) result in a super interesting and complex book that I want to re-read again soon to get all the little (and maybe not so little) intricacies I missed the first time - this is also a common occurrence in all the Locked Tomb books.

 #### What I liked
-* I love the world and its lore - it's very intriguing to me and surprised me often.
+* I love the world and its lore - I find it very intriguing and got caught off guard quite often
 * I really like the main protagonist
 * Character arc galore: in this book you get to know Gideon and 15 more characters, who all start out very one dimensional.
 You get to know a lot more about almost of all them, and a substantial amount of them experiences a very well written character arc.
 It's really fun to follow them and see them grow.
 * __The ending is awesome__